Georgia Gvino – a brief introduction to wines of Georgia

 Rkatsiteli and Saperavi

 Two indigenous grapes are particularly important – Rkatsiteli and Saperavi.
 These are the most widely planted by far.
-Their high quality receives considerable attention in export markets and has helped open the door for a multitude of other autochthonous Georgian grape varieties, such as Mtsvane (white) and Aladasturi (red).
+Their high quality receives considerable attention in export markets.
+It has helped open the door for a multitude of other autochthonous Georgian grape varieties, such as Mtsvane (white) and Aladasturi (red).

 Rkatsiteli is Georgia’s principal white grape, going back to 3,000 BC.
 It’s grown widely throughout Eastern Europe, the ex-Soviet states and China, with plantings also in the USA and Australia.
 Amazingly, it was the second-most planted white grape in the world until Gorbachev’s vine-pull scheme in the 1980s!
 Now it’s still in 3rd place.
 High quality, it comes in many styles and is also a base for brandy.